2026 Safety Focus Areas and Resources

 People First

-A “people first” approach to safety assumes that when caring and responsible people know why doing something is important and why doing it is in everyone’s best interest, they are more diligent in ensuring it gets done.
+A “people first” approach to safety assumes that when caring and responsible people understand why doing something is important and in everyone’s best interest, they are more diligent in ensuring it gets done.

 -